tsackton/taelgarverse/docs/gazetteer/greater-sembara/tollen/wards/skepwalk.md

 </div>

-An ancient ward of Tollen, possibly the site of the original settlement in this area.
-It is home to the largeset deepwater harbors of the [Port of Tollen](<../port-of-tollen.md>).
+An ancient ward of Tollen, often claimed to be the site of the original settlement in this area.
+It is home to the largest deepwater harbors of the [Port of Tollen](<../port-of-tollen.md>).